 Curriculum in Global Studies (GRAD)

 The master of arts (M.A.) in global studies is a two-year interdisciplinary “applied research” degree that combines scholarly rigor and practical skills.
-Students enrolled in the program will focus on analysis of transregional and transnational themes, events, and processes that affect states and societies around the world, such as transnational social movements; the diffusion of, and clashes over, political and social norms; and implications of global trade, investment, production, and employment patterns.
+Students enrolled in the program will focus on analysis of transregional and transnational themes, events, and processes that affect states and societies around the world, such as transnational social movements; the diffusion of, and clashes over, political and social norms; and the implications of global trade, investment, production, and employment patterns.
 The program’s courses focus on issues with contemporary global significance and policy relevance.
 Global studies is an emerging discipline, and UNC–Chapel Hill is at the forefront of defining the field and evolving methodological approaches.

 The educational objectives of the program are to: